 We will issue a written report upon completing our audit of your financial statements.
 We will address our report to those charged with governance.
-We cannot assure you that we will issue an unmodified opinion.
-Circumstances may arise in which it is necessary for us to modify our opinion, add an other matters or emphasis-of-matter paragraph or withdraw from the engagement.
+Circumstances may arise in which our report may differ from its expected form and content based on the results of our audit.
+Depending on the nature of these circumstances, it may be necessary for us to modify our opinion, add an emphasis-of-matter paragraph or other-matter paragraph to our auditor's report, or if necessary, withdraw from the engagement.